 There are many reasons why software might not execute as expected by its developers, its users or other stakeholders.
 Reasons include incorrect specifications, configuration management errors and a myriad of others.
 This document focuses on the usage of programming languages in ways that render the execution of the code less predictable, or the usage of design paradigms that weaken the application and make it susceptible to attack.

-Predictable execution is a property of a program such that all possible executions have results that can be predicted from examination of the source code.
-Achieving predictability is complicated by that fact that software may be used:
+Achieving predictable execution is complicated by that fact that software may be used

 — on unanticipated platforms (for example, ported to a different processor),